 - 1. This is a PPS remappable input signal.
-The input function may be moved from the default location shown to one of several other PORTx pins. - 2.
-All digital output signals shown in these rows are PPS remappable.
-These signals may be mapped to output onto one of several PORTx pin options. - 3.
+The input function may be moved from the default location shown to one of several other PORTx pins.
+Refer to the peripheral input selection table for details on which PORT pins may be used for this signal. - 2.
+All output signals shown in this row are PPS remappable.
+These signals may be mapped to output onto one of several PORTx pin options as described in the peripheral output selection table. - 3.
 This is a bidirectional signal.
-For normal module operation, the firmware will map this signal to the same pin in both the PPS input and PPS output registers. - 4.
-These pins are configured for I2C logic levels; the SCLx/SDAx signals may be assigned to any of these pins.
+For normal module operation, the firmware may map this signal to the same pin in both the PPS input and PPS output registers. - 4.
+These pins are configured for I2C logic levels; The SCLx/SDAx signals may be assigned to any of these pins.
 PPS assignments to the other pins (e.g., RB1) will operate, but input logic levels will be standard LVBUF/ST as selected by the INLVL register, instead of the I2C specific or SMBus input buffer thresholds. - 5.
-These pins are configured for I3C logic levels and are not PPS remappable.
-MVIO must be enabled on these pins to be compliant with the I3C bus standards. - 6.
-A 0.1 uF bypass capacitor to V{SS} is required on the V{DD} and V{DDIOx} pins. - 7.
-MVIO pins, powered by V{DDIO2}. - 8.
-High-voltage tolerant pins.
+A 0.1 μF bypass capacitor to V{SS} is required on the V{DD} pin. - 6.
+This pin can be used as either a positive or negative analog input channel to the ADC.